szarroug3/recipes/recipes/meals/beef_flautas_supreme_with_pico_de_gallo_and_lime_crema.md

 #### Bake Flautas:
 1. Meanwhile, drizzle tortillas with 1 TBSP olive oil (2 TBSP for 4 servings); brush or rub to completely coat.
 2. Place tortillas on a clean work surface.
 Once beef filling is done, add a heaping 1/4 cup filling to one side of each tortilla, then sprinkle each with 1 TBSP Mexican cheese.
 Roll up tortillas, starting with filled sides, to create flautas.
 Place seam sides down on prepared sheet.
-TIP: Make sure the flautas are snug on the sheet—this will prevent them from unrolling.
+TIP: Make sure the flautas are snug on the sheet; this will prevent them from unrolling.
 3. Bake on middle rack until golden brown and crispy, 8-12 minutes.

 #### Finish & Serve: